 #2 – Set Big Goals & Have a Plan

 I honestly wish that I had created a financial plan and set money goals when I first started working.
 I got my first job at the end of 2010 and spent every single penny I made for 6 years.
-I did get a degree during that time and paid for most of it out of pocket, so I got something.
-If I would’ve spent that time working toward something I’d be in a much better place now financially.
+I did get a degree during that time and paid for most of it out of pocket, so I got something out of it.

 #3 – Know What You Want